liferay/liferay-frontend-projects/projects/npm-tools/packages/npm-scripts/README.md

 ### `preset`

 `npmscripts.config.js` allows for a `preset` option which is a pre-defined configuration.
-By default `liferay-npm-scripts` uses [liferay-npm-scripts-preset-standard](src/presets/standard/index).
+By default `@liferay/npm-scripts` uses its own bundled ["preset-standard"](src/presets/standard/index).
 If you want to create your own preset, you need to create an npm package or a local dependency.
 You can also extend from a preset by creating a `npmscripts.config.js` that looks something like...

 ```js
 module.exports = {